Biden tells Xi US and China should manage differences to prevent competition from becoming conflict

 And the Chinese leader said that the world is watching and expects the U.S. and China to “properly handle the relationship.”

 Reporters traveling with Biden listened to the opening remarks at the top of the meeting.
-As they were being ushered out of the room where the meeting took place, a member of the U.S. press called out to Biden, asking whether he would raise human rights during the talks.
+As they were being ushered out of the room where the meeting was to take place, a member of the U.S. press called out to Biden, asking whether he would raise human rights during the talks.

 A man from the Chinese side yanked the producer backward by her backpack.
 She lost balance without falling and was pushed toward the door.
 Two White House staff members intervened, saying the producer should be left alone.